pdamasceno/StreamBaseApp/README.md

 # StreamBaseApp

 It is a simple named pipe Client/Server application with the theme of a video game collection management.
 You can create, search for individual games and the whole collection, update total time played and delete a game from the collection.
+To use, start the Server first and then the Client.

 ### 1. Communication Protocol